impostorsguides/impostorsguides.github.io/rbenv/part-2/2-y-content.md

 }
 ```

 Here we just make and navigate into our test directory.
-This `setup` function is called by the BATS test runner, in [this file](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/libexec/bats-exec-test).
+This `setup` function is called by the BATS test runner, in [this file](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/libexec/bats-exec-test){:target="_blank" rel="noopener"}.

 Next block of code is the first test: